-Believe it or not, this was probably the seed of my travel writing.
+Believe it or not, this was probably the seed of my travel adventures.

-I know, it’s a cheesy “look at us we’re somewhere exotic” cocktail shot in an era when Tom Cruise was nominated worst actor at the Golden Raspberry Awards for shaking his piña coladas across our screens and Yazz – along with her Plastic Population – told us “The Only Way is Up………… Baby”.
+I never imagined a look-at-us-we’re-somewhere-exotic cheesy cocktail shot, taken in an era when Tom Cruise was nominated worst actor at the Golden Raspberry Awards for shaking his piña coladas across our screens, would be the springboard to my far-flung escapades.

 We were actually in an Irish themed pub somewhere in the costa del tacky; about as exotic as Danny-La-Rue and as Spanish as pie and chips.